-As the Roaring Twenties get under way, corruption seems everywhere--from the bootleggers flouting Prohibition to the cherished heroes of the American Pastime now tarnished by scandal.
-Swept up in the maelstrom are Dr. Jamie Fraser and Speed Cook...
+As the Roaring Twenties take off, corruption seems everywhere--from the bootleggers flouting Prohibition to the cherished heroes of the American Pastime now tarnished by scandal.
+Swept up in the maelstrom are Dr. Jamie Fraser and Speed Cook, and Babe Ruth...

-Babe Ruth, the Sultan of Swat, is having a record-breaking season in his first year as a New York Yankee.
-In 1920, he will hit more home runs than any other team in the American League.
-Larger than life on the ball field and off, Ruth is about to discover what the Chicago White Sox players accused of throwing the 1919 World Series are learning--baseball heroes are not invulnerable to scandal.
-With suspicion in the air, Ruth’s 1918 World Series win for the Boston Red Sox is now being questioned.
-Under scrutiny by the new baseball commissioner and enmeshed with gambling kingpin Arnold Rothstein, Ruth turns for help to Speed Cook--a former professional ballplayer himself before the game was segregated and now a promoter of Negro baseball--who’s familiar with the dirty underside of the sport.
+The Babe, the Sultan of Swat, is shattering records in his first season as a New York Yankee, hitting more home runs than any other team in the American League.
+Larger than life on the ball field and off, Ruth discovers what the Chicago White Sox players accused of throwing the 1919 World Series have learned-- scandal can reach baseball heroes.
+Rumors swirl around Ruth’s 1918 World Series win for the Boston Red Sox.
+Under scrutiny by the new baseball commissioner and enmeshed with gambling kingpin Arnold Rothstein, Ruth turns for help to Speed Cook--a former professional ballplayer himself before the game was segregated and now a promoter of Negro baseball--who knows the dirty underside of the sport.

-Cook in turn enlists the help of Dr. Jamie Fraser, whose wife Eliza is coproducing a silent film starring the Yankee outfielder.
-Restraint does not come easily to the reckless Ruth, but the Frasers try to keep him in line while Cook digs around.
+Cook in turn enlists the help of Dr. Jamie Fraser, whose wife Eliza is producing a silent film starring the Yankee outfielder.
+Restraint does not come easily to the reckless Ruth, but the Frasers try to keep him clean while Cook investigates.

-As all this plays out, Cook’s son Joshua and Fraser’s daughter Violet are brought together by a shocking tragedy.
-But an interracial relationship in 1920 feels as dangerous as a public scandal--even more so because Joshua is heavily involved in bootlegging.
-Trying to protect Ruth and their own children, Fraser and Cook find themselves playing a dangerous game.
+At the same time, a shocking terrorist attack throws together Cook’s son and Fraser’s daughter.
+Their interracial romance is as perilous in 1920 as any public scandal--even more so because Joshua is heavily involved in bootlegging.
+Trying to protect Ruth and their own children, Fraser and Cook find themselves playing a delicate game against dangerous adversaries.

 Once again masterfully blending fact and fiction, David O. Stewart delivers a nail-biting historical mystery that captures an era unlike any America has seen before or since in all its moral complexity and dizzying excitement.